 - Frontload older children: Direct heavier contributions toward children approaching college age, then shift focus to younger siblings

-- Shared family strategy: Maintain one family education fund understanding that distribution might vary by actual costs and circumstances
+- Shared family strategy: Maintain one family education fund with distribution varying by actual costs and circumstances

 - Differential funding by likely costs: A child targeting expensive private schools might receive larger allocations than siblings attending public universities